 Synchrony Bank is a newcomer to the online banking market, and it offers an interesting blend of old-fashioned and high-tech banking.
 Like many online banks, it runs on a lightweight business model so it can offer lower fees and higher rates of return.
 Unlike online-only banks like Ally, Synchrony has a physical location in Bridgewater, New Jersey.

 But don’t worry, you don’t have to live in or near New Jersey to open an account with Synchrony.
 You can take advantage of this bank’s award-winning CD rates and great Money Market accounts wherever you are in the US.
-This bank, formerly GE Capital Retail Bank (not to be confused with GE Capital Bank), has over $39 million in assets, and is FDIC insured.
+This bank has over $46 billion in assets, and is FDIC insured.

-Optimizer +Plus Money Market Accounts: Money Market Accounts with Synchrony are service-fee-free as long as you maintain a balance of at least $1,500.
-APY on all accounts, no matter the balance, is 85% as of June 24, 2014.
+Money Market Accounts: Money Market Accounts with Synchrony are service-fee-free as long as you maintain a balance of at least $1,500.
+APY on all accounts, no matter the balance, is 0.40% as of 5/11/2022.
 Synchrony’s Money Market rates are comparable to those of Ally, First Internet Bank, and Sallie Mae.
 As with all Money Market accounts, federal regulations limit you 6 transactions per month.
 But the good news is that you can easily transfer money online, over the phone, or using an optional ATM card.

-Optimizer +Plus IRA: If you’re interested in opening an IRA focused on stability over earnings, this is an option.
+IRA: If you’re interested in opening an IRA focused on stability over earnings, this is an option.
 You can open an IRA with Synchrony for just $250, or open an IRA CD with at least $2,000.
-The regular IRA earns .85% APY, but the earnings for an IRA CD vary.
-Check out the rates in the chart below:
+The earnings for an IRA CD vary.

 Perks: One of the interesting things about Synchrony’s Optimizer +Plus program is the Perks.
 With Synchrony, you can get rewards for more than just swiping your credit card.
 You can get travel-related perks for keeping a high balance with Synchrony or for remaining a loyal customer.
 Here are some of the perks you can get through the program: